viamrobotics/docs/docs/tutorials/get-started/try-viam-sdk.md

 // This function moves a base component in a square. async function moveInSquare(client: VIAM.RobotClient) {
-  // Replace with the name of a motor on your robot. const name = "viam_base";
+  // Replace with the name of a motor on your machine. const name = "viam_base";
   const baseClient = new VIAM.BaseClient(client, name);